Fire Department

 I live in the Kirkland city limits, can I burn my leaves and brush?

 Outdoor burning of leaves, yard waste or garbage is banned in Kirkland.
 For air quality questions, call the Puget Sound Air Pollution Control Agency at 206-343-8800.
-Also for air quality/indoor burning restrictions recording, 1-800-595-4341.
+For air quality/indoor burning restrictions visit the Puget Sound Clear Air Agency site, or call 1-800-595-4341.

 How can I arrange to have my children or school group visit a fire station?